nicomazz/MyBlog/_posts/2018-07-31-rainbow-milky-way.md

    To keep the stars as punctual as possible.
 A lower speed would have caused a startrail.

 - **Is `f/2.8` too open?
 Don't you lose sharpness in this way?**
-   Do you  Yes, it is, but I do not have an astroseeker, so to keep the milky-way so bright, I had no choice.
+   Yes, it is, but I do not have an astroseeker, so to keep the milky-way so bright, I had no choice.

 ## Step 2: The shooting